My TestoFuel Testosterone Booster & Instant Knockout Fat Burner Stacked Month Trial Results

 However, the rugby season ended in April so I wanted to grasp the opportunity of smashing the gym and regaining some of my lost strength.

-So, I started taking my 8 pills per day (4 for each product) and hitting the gym doing mainly compound exercises.
+So, I started taking my 8 pills per day (4 for each product) and hitting the gym doing mainly compound exercises accompanied with cutting.

 I also included some lateral raises to help with the recovery of my shoulder, neck extensions and mainly tricep pull downs for my arms.